Hello kind readers (and robots):

 if your situation does not fall into any of the above you probably don’t need to worry too much about where to stay in Managua.
 So enjoy your stay elsewhere and thanks for reading!

 Understanding Your Managua Lodging Options

 Okay, so looks like you need to stay in Managua!
-I would say there are four categories of short-term lodging in Managua:
+I would say there are five categories of short-term lodging in Managua: